lindenb/jvarkit/docs/FindAllCoverageAtPosition.md

 Usage: findallcoverageatposition [options] Files
   Options:
     -clip, --clip
-      use clipped bases.
+      use clipped bases (see also --extend).
       Default: false
     -x, --extend
-      [20190218]extend by 'x' base to try to catch close with clipped reads.
+      extend by 'x' base to try to catch close with clipped reads.
 A distance specified as a positive integer.Commas are removed.
 The following suffixes are interpreted : b,bp,k,kb,m,mb,g,gb
       Default: 500
     -filter, --filter
       [20171201](moved to jexl).
 A JEXL Expression that will be used to filter